Latest Must-have Web Developer Skills Needed In Front-End ProgrammingVikash Soni

 With the growing focus on web accessibility and web performance, it is essential for a front-end developer to understand the concepts and techniques related to these areas.
 This includes understanding of ARIA, which stands for Accessible Rich Internet Applications, semantic HTML, which is the use of HTML elements to describe the type of content they contain, and performance optimization techniques such as lazy loading and code splitting.
 Lazy loading is a technique for loading resources only when they are needed, this can help improve the load time of your web pages.
 Code splitting is a way through which you can fragment your code into smaller chunks that can be easily loaded as and when needed, which can lower the time to load the web page.

 7. Familiarity with Agile development

 Agile development methodologies such as Scrum and Kanban can help improve the efficiency and effectiveness of web development teams.
-Agile is an iterative approach to project management and software development that emphasizes flexibility, collaboration, and customer satisfaction.
+Agile is an iterative method to software development and project management that places a strong emphasis on adaptability, teamwork, and customer satisfaction.
 A front-end developer should be familiar with these methodologies and understand how to work in an Agile environment.
 This includes understanding of concepts such as sprints, user stories, and backlogs, and being able to work effectively in a team environment.